StabbarN/postgres-language-server/agentic/pretty_printer.md

 - When wrapping a `SelectStmt` inside outer statements (e.g. VIEW, COPY), emit it via `emit_select_stmt_no_semicolon` so trailing clauses can follow before the final semicolon.
 - Decode window frame bitmasks to render RANGE/ROWS/GROUPS with the correct UNBOUNDED/CURRENT/OFFSET bounds and guard PRECEDING/FOLLOWING against missing offsets.
 - Ordered-set aggregates must render `WITHIN GROUP (ORDER BY ...)` outside the argument list and emit `FILTER (WHERE ...)` ahead of any `OVER` clause so planner fallbacks reuse the same surface layout.
+- For `MergeStmt`, only append `BY TARGET` when the clause has no predicate (the `DO NOTHING` branch); conditional branches should stay as bare `WHEN NOT MATCHED` so we don't rewrite user intent.

 **Planner Nodes (CRITICAL - Read Carefully)**:
 - **NEVER create synthetic nodes or wrap nodes in SELECT statements for deparse round-trips**.
 This violates the architecture and breaks AST preservation.